dandavison/xenops/README.md

 - How to avoid blurry / low-quality LaTeX preview images.
 - Generating graphics from minted blocks
-- Relation to preview-latex in auctex
-- Relation to org-mode

 # 7. Contributing

 Xenops can be used profitably for serious work!
 However, there are still bugs and missing features.
-Please don't hesitate to get in touch and/or open Github issues.
-And if you know some emacs-lisp, your help would be very welcome.
-Please get in touch (dandavison7@gmail.com) and/or jump on the Github issues.
+Please don't hesitate to get in touch (dandavison7@gmail.com) and/or open Github issues.

 # 8. Credit